Posted on

 It’s a pleasure oil and a massage oil in one bottle.

-Myths About Using Coconut Oil as Sex Lube
+Myths About Using Coconut Oil as a Natural Lubricant

 Our coconut oil formula is naturally light, fluid, and feather-soft.
 It glides smoothly without tackiness — perfect for sensitive skin and effortless intimacy.